thumbnail image

 The story of America's first supermodel, who posed for dozens of statues that still grace New York and San Francisco, and spent the last 64 years of her life in a mental hospital.

-I've made up stories before, basically, out of nowhere.
+I've made up stories before.
 Here are a few.

 A future splintered section of America celebrates its history with a war reenactment.